Computer and Software Ideas

 What would stones shout?
 "Rock on Jesus" ?

-What were the soliders, pharisee, priests, disciples, crowds shouting?
 The soldiers might have been concerned about safety or revolution.
 What would you answer to them?
+What SHOULD the disciples been shouting in response to the complaints??

 What would a child seeing Jesus riding a donkey have asked their parent that day when Jesus rode by?
 How would the parent answer the child?